How Progesterone Helps To Prevent Miscarriage

 Though not all miscarriages can be prevented, those caused by low progesterone have a chance of being avoided.
 Research still continues on the effectiveness of these methods touted to reverse low progesterone, but these are some routes you can explore:

-• Taking progesterone injections: Normally, your doctor will give you this injection between weeks 16 and 37 of your pregnancy or until delivery.
+Typically, doctors give this injection between weeks 16 and 37 of your pregnancy or until delivery.
 The shots continue weekly.

-• Rubbing progesterone cream: These over-the-counter creams are made by formulating a chemical that has the same composition as natural progesterone.
-They can be applied directly to skin.
-However, these creams are not foolproof and it would be best to consult your doctor for the right dosage.
+These over-the-counter progesterone creams are made by formulating a chemical with the same composition as natural progesterone.
+They can be applied directly to the skin.
+However, these creams are not foolproof, and it would be best to consult your doctor for the right dosage.

-• Progesterone supplements: You can take progesterone orally through pills/capsules, but not without due consultation from your doctor.
-Foods that have a high level of L-Arginine like salmon, chicken, pork, beans can also help to boost your progesterone levels naturally.
+You can take progesterone orally through pills/capsules, but not without due consultation from your doctor.
+Foods with a high level of L-Arginine, like salmon, chicken, pork, and beans, can also help boost your progesterone levels naturally.

-• Progesterone suppositories: These can only be inserted into the vagina.
-They increase the levels of progesterone which can prevent miscarriages.
+Progesterone suppositories can only be inserted into the vagina.
+They increase the levels of progesterone, which can prevent miscarriages.
 Consult your doctor for a proper prescription.

-• Progesterone pessaries: This prosthetic device contains the right amount of progesterone which is inserted into your vagina.
-It is used to correct abnormalities in the female reproductive system, especially low levels of progesterone.
+This prosthetic device contains the right amount of progesterone which is inserted into your vagina.
+It is used to correct abnormalities in the female reproductive system, especially low progesterone levels.

 Be sure to call the attention of your physician if you notice any changes in heartbeat, swelling or redness in your legs, breast tenderness, headaches, weight gain or loss, acne, and nausea.

-Here are some other health tips you can follow through your pregnancy to reduce chances of a miscarriage:
+Here are some other health tips you can follow throughout your pregnancy to reduce the chances of a miscarriage:

 • Get proper and frequent prenatal care